fivetran/dbt_linkedin/README.md

         - name: "unique_int_field"
 ```

 >**Note** Please ensure you exercised due diligence when adding metrics to these models.
-The metrics added by default (clicks, impressions, and cost) have been vetted by the Fivetran team maintaining this package for accuracy.
+The metrics added by default (clicks, impressions, and spend) have been vetted by the Fivetran team maintaining this package for accuracy.
 There are metrics included within the source reports, for example metric averages, which may be inaccurately represented at the grain for reports created in this package.
-You will want to ensure whichever metrics you pass through are indeed appropriate to aggregate at the respective reporting levels provided in this package.
+You will want to ensure whichever metrics you pass through are indeed appropriate to aggregate at the respective reporting levels provided in this package. (**Important**: You do not need to add conversions in this way.
+See the following section for an alternative implementation.)

 ### Adding in Conversion Fields Variable
-We introduced support for conversion fields in our `report` data models in the [v0.9.0 release](https://github.com/fivetran/dbt_linkedin/releases/tag/v0.9.0) of the package, but customers might have been bringing in these conversion fields earlier using the passthrough fields variables.
-To avoid duplicate column errors, we have introduced the `linkedin_ads__conversion_fields` variable.
+Separate from the above passthrough metrics, the package will also include conversion metrics based on the `linkedin_ads__conversion_fields` variable, in addition to the `conversion_value_in_local_currency` field.

-By default, these data models are set to bring in `external_website_conversions` and `one_click_leads`, the most used conversion fields.
-If you would like to modify which conversion fields you are bringing in, you can set them in the `dbt_project.yml`.
+By default, the data models consider `external_website_conversions` and `one_click_leads` to be conversions.
+These should cover most use cases, but if you wanted to adjust this to your business case, you would apply the following configuration:

 ```yml
 # dbt_project.yml